naveenrai8/SystemDesign/Components/Hashing/Hashing.md

 1. Its will good distributed even for a small change in the input.
 2. Does not support lexicographical sorting.
 3. It is not cryptographically secure.
 This means that it is not possible to use FarmHash to encrypt data.
+4. FarmHash is designed to work consistently across different platforms and architectures, including 32-bit and 64-bit systems.
+5. FarmHash comes in multiple variants, including **FarmHashFingerprint32, FarmHashFingerprint64, and FarmHashFingerprint128**, each of which produces hash values of different lengths (e.g., 32 bits, 64 bits, or 128 bits).
+This allows you to choose the variant that best suits your application's requirements.

 Applications